stephen-fox/wgu/README.md

 planning out IP address allocations or needing to know each peer's WireGuard address.

-In this mode, it is unnecessary to specify the 'Address' configuration parameter for other peers.
+In this mode, it is unnecessary to specify the `Address` configuration parameter for other peers.

 #### Forwarder configuration